Tangram-Soft/dpanda/README.md

   ibmcom/datapower
 ```

-You'll later need to create a crypto pair for the https front side handler to work.
+You'll later need to:
+Create a crypto pair for the https front side handler to work.
 Make sure the CN is "dpanda-gui".

+Login to the gui as user dpanda (pw: dpanda) and change its password to dpanda again.

+Make sure the host alias points to the correct IP address.